guillaume-elambert/Scholar-Scraper-WordPress-Plugin/README.md

-# Scholar Scraper - Wordpress Plugin
+# Scholar Scraper - WordPress Plugin

-> A Wordpress plugin to scrape data from Google Scholar and display it on your website.
+> A WordPress plugin to scrape data from Google Scholar and display it on your website.

 ## What it is